Anstedt/robot/README.md

   - Default motor speed
   - Turning on debug
   - Setting motor mode
-- Before using accel Z get an average.
-Maybe in the Calibrate function
-  - While running do not allow large jumps in accel Z to get into the current location.
-Vibrations cause serious gyrations in accel Z.
 - Add a speed interface so balancer can more smoothly control the motor.
 May be able to use this to more smoothly get to the final location.
 Rick is thinking of this as well by having ramping functions for startup and shutdown.
 He is thinking of adding this to the driver itself.
 Might be the right thing to do.
 - Pull data all at once so that it is all synchronized as spelled out in data sheet
-- Determine how acc_calibration_value was found in original code

 ## Data Flow Diagram of the Robot Code
 ![Robot](Robot.png)